Director

 Synopsis

-The film tells about these advanced and sophisticated forms of censorship in the attempt to discover how the censor thougt and acted behind the curtains by analysing the secret files he produced.
+The film tells about these advanced and sophisticated forms of censorship in the attempt to discover how the censor thought and acted behind the curtains by analyzing the secret files he produced.

 Treatment

-The purpose of this work: Censorship as an always topical issue
+The purpose of this work: Censorship as an always topical issue.

 In China, authors or artists whose works have been censored or banned say: I have been harmonized.
 As is well known, art thrives on dissent and critical reflection on sociopolitical and existential conditions.
 Power wishes no dissent, but harmony and conformity.
 The relationship between political power and artistic freedom is an indicator of the democratic quality of a social order.
 Therefore, the issue of censorship and restrictions of artistic freedom is always a topical one.